proditis/BugBounty-Journal/days/day5.md

   - [Conclusions of the day](#conclusions-of-the-day)
   - [Final words](#final-words)

-Well i'm back again (after a horrendous week of full-blown sickness), not fully recovered but i wanted to try and keep up my schedule even if i dont anything worthwhile.
+Well i'm back again (after a horrendous week of full-blown sickness), not fully recovered but i wanted to try and keep up my schedule even if i dont get anything worthwhile out of it.

 Hours on it: ~2am - ~8am

 ## Plan for the day
 So i'm starting the day with the plan to continue one of the programs from last time.
-I found some SOAP endpoints and during the week i was researching their specifications in order to have something to try.
+I found some SOAP endpoints and during the week i was researching their specifications in order to have something to try this time around.

 In the week in between i had a chance to refresh my memory of SOAP based API's and a bit of studying of some more tools which i'd like to integrate into my methodology.